ZariaWong/A-Text-based-Life-Simulator/README.md

-# Proposal

-1. Team members:
+Contributors:

-    Wong Zee Meng 3035787188
+    Wong Zee Meng

-    Deng Wanting 3035637888
+    Deng Wanting

-2. A description of your game and introduce the game rules.
+A description of your game and introduce the game rules.

     (1).
 Description: